dataography/Hadoop-Platform/MapReduce_Examples/Join_Python/Run_Hadoop_MapReduce_for_Join.md

     Baked_News, FNT
     Dumb_Games, ABC
     …
- If you are using Cloudera VM, you can download the file  by runnin the following commands in terminal:
+ If you are using Cloudera VM, you can download the file  by running the following commands in terminal:

     python make_join2data.py y 1000 13 > join2_gennumA.txt
     python make_join2data.py y 2000 17 > join2_gennumB.txt